 Edward Tobinick Biography

-Dr. Tobinick has presented his scientific findings regarding the effects of etanercept for neurological disorders at multiple U.S. and international medical and scientific conferences, including the Karolinska Institute in Sweden; the 2008 Drug Repositioning Summit in Boston; the International Conference on Alzheimer’s Diseasein Chicago; the 7th Annual Alzheimer’s Drug Discovery Conference in New York; the 2008 Best Practices in the Continuum of Care: Advances in Alzheimer’s Disease Management conference at the University of Arkansas Medical Sciences in Little Rock, Arkansas; and, in 2009, the 3rd International Restauracion Neurologica Conference in Havana, Cuba, the World Pharmaceutical Congress in Philadelphia and the 5th Modern Drug Discovery Conference in San Diego.
+Dr. Tobinick has presented his scientific findings regarding the effects of etanercept for neurological disorders at multiple U.S. and international medical and scientific conferences, including at the Days of Molecular Medicine Conference at the Karolinska Institute in Stockholm, Sweden in 2006; the 7th Annual Alzheimer’s Drug Discovery Conference in New York in 2006; the 2008 Drug Repositioning Summit in Boston; the International Conference on Alzheimer’s Disease in Chicago; the 7th Annual Alzheimer’s Drug Discovery Conference in New York; the 2008 Best Practices in the Continuum of Care: Advances in Alzheimer’s Disease Management conference at the University of Arkansas Medical Sciences in Little Rock, Arkansas; and, in 2009, the 3rd International Restauracion Neurologica Conference in Havana, Cuba, the World Pharmaceutical Congress in Philadelphia and the 5th Modern Drug Discovery Conference in San Diego.
 Dr. Tobinick has performed collaborative research with scientists from Stanford University School of Medicine and additional academic centers.
 Download a copy of Dr Tobinick’s Curriculum Vitae PDF Here.

 Selected Scientific Publications